rparrish/RepData_PeerAssessment1/PA1_template.md

 There were 2304 records with missing values.

-The strategy for imputing missing values was to replace NA values with the mean value for that interval.
+The strategy for imputing missing values was to replace NA values with the median value for that interval.

-The impact was that the mean and median total steps per day were closer to the same values.
+The impact was that the mean total steps per day were increased to be closer to the median steps per day, while the median steps per day was not affected.

-- _imputed_ mean steps per day: 10766.19
+- _imputed_ mean steps per day: 9503.87
-- _imputed_ median steps per day: 10766.19
+- _imputed_ median steps per day: 10395

 ```r